bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 of your thinking to the input and output of the current function.

 Of course, pure functions can only take us so far in an interactive program.
 State and views have to **change** in response to user actions.
 But I am going to ruthlessly stick to pure functions as far as I can and when I have to compromise and write a function with side effects I will.
-But in doing so I will minimize complexity as much as possible and then hopefully the only complexity I have left will represent the **essential complexity** of the program.
+In doing so, I will minimize complexity as much as possible and then hopefully the only complexity I have left will represent the **essential complexity** of the program.

 Also, I'm going to be using functional programming in a __straightforward__ manner.
 No esoteric functional meanderings.
 I'm